tonyamart/formulas_maps/scr/01_geodata_directions.md

         mountains, Danube, Moravia, Vltava, ROME (!) , Czechia, Elbe, Vienna;

-    -   many mountains which is strange
+    -   many mountains which is not the case for other corpora

 -   DE:

-    -   Vienna, Rhine, Paris, Berlin
+    -   top-20 loc in both: Vienna, Rhine, Paris, Berlin

-    -   all other locs are quite rare if not in from_to + top from_to ranks are weird??
+    -   all other locs are quite rare if not in from_to; top from_to ranks are weird??
 (Gotha, Eisenach, ALtona.. mb they come from some refrains, need to check that)